MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 ### The Infamous Blue Box

-In this exercise, you will learn about pull-up and pull-down resistors and how they can be used with the Arduino board to prevent a push button switch input from floating.
+Learn about pull-up and pull-down resistors, and how they can be used to prevent an input from floating.

 Back in the days of in band PBX signaling, this could get you free long distance.... wink wink... <https://en.wikipedia.org/wiki/Blue_box>

 Below is a note from: <https://learn.sparkfun.com/tutorials/pull-up-resistors>

-What is a Pull-up Resistor Let's say you have an MCU with one pin configured as an input.
+What is a Pull-up Resistor?
+Let's say you have an MCU with one pin configured as an input.
 If there is nothing connected to the pin and your program reads the state of the pin, will it be high (pulled to VCC) or low (pulled to ground)?
 It is difficult to tell.
 This phenomena is referred to as "floating".
 To prevent this unknown state, a pull-up or pull-down resistor will ensure that the pin is in either a high or low state, while also using a low amount of current.
 For simplicity, we will focus on pull-ups since they are more common than pull-downs.
 They operate using the same concepts, except the pull-up resistor is connected to the high voltage (this is usually 3.3v or 5v and is often referenced to as VCC) and the pull-down resistor is connected to ground.
 Pull-ups are often used with buttons and switches.

 ![](https://cdn.sparkfun.com/assets/6/f/b/c/7/511568b6ce395f1b40000000.jpg)

 With a pull-up resistor, the input pin will read a high state when the button is not pressed.
-In other words, a small amount of current is flowing between VCC and the input pin (not to ground), thus the input pin reads close to VCC.
-When the button is pressed, it connects the input pin directly to ground.
-The current flows through the resistor to ground, thus the input pin reads a low state.
-Keep in mind, if the resistor was not there, your button would connect VCC to ground (causing a short circuit and damaging your Arduino).
+In other words, a small amount of current is flowing between VCC and the input pin (not to ground).
+When the button is pressed, it connects the input pin to ground.
+The current flows through the resistor to ground.
+This makes the input pin reads a low state.

 ### Setup for the Exercise

 ![](https://github.com/MinutesToMidnight/Introduction-to-Embedded-Systems/blob/master/Speaker-and-Button.png?raw=true)

 Debouncing is not really needed when the triggered event duration is much longer than the switch settling time.
-For instance, we beep for 5 seconds in this project, which is much longer than the switch will be bouncing.
 If this were not the case, however, we would run the risk of triggering multiple executions of an event for a single button press.

 ### Code: